CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

 1. **The Info tab**:

-    - **Transaction** – the name of a transaction.
+    - **Transaction**: Name of the transaction.
-    - **FormId** – a screen name.
+    - **FormId**: Name of the screen.
-    - **Supported scanning segments** – data that CompuTec WMS reads from barcodes and uses in this screen.
+    - **Supported scanning segments**: The data that CompuTec WMS reads from barcodes and utilizes on this screen.
-2. **The Business Object tab** – here, you can preview variable values available in a specific CompuTec WMS screen.
+2. **The Business Object tab**: Here, you can preview variable values available in a specific CompuTec WMS screen.

-3. **The Decoder tab** – here is information on a specific decoder.
+3. **The Decoder tab**: Here is information on a specific decoder.

     ![WMS Decoder](./media/wms-decoder-tab.webp)

-    - **Current Decoder Code** – The ID of the decoder assigned to this screen.
+    - **Current Decoder Code**: The ID of the decoder assigned to this screen.
-    - **Current Decoder Name** – The name of a decoder assigned to this screen.
+    - **Current Decoder Name**: The name of a decoder assigned to this screen.
-    - **Assign decoder transaction** – Assign a decoder to a specific transaction.
+    - **Assign decoder transaction**: Assign a decoder to a specific transaction.
-    - **Assign decoder screen** – Assign a decoder to the current transaction and screen.
+    - **Assign decoder screen**: Assign a decoder to the current transaction and screen.
-    - **Enter Barcode** – a field where barcode can be entered.
+    - **Enter Barcode**: A field where barcode can be entered.
-    - **GS** – Click to insert a GS1 separator at the selected position in the Barcode field.
+    - **GS**: Click to insert a GS1 separator at the selected position in the Barcode field.
 The separator must be defined in the CompuTec WMS options under the Scanner tab.
-    - **Test barcode** – Test the decoder’s functionality with a specific barcode.
+    - **Test barcode**: Test the decoder’s functionality with a specific barcode.
 Clicking this will display the output variable values sent to CompuTec WMS.
-    - **Back** – Return to the previous window.
+    - **Back**: Return to the previous window.

 ## Examples